How to Build a Business App Like Indeed Job Search?

 Take the following steps for the Android app development:

-- I recommend you use Android Studio, the preferred “Integrated Development Environment” (IDE) for the Android app development.
+- I recommend you use Android Studio, the preferred “Integrated Development Environment” (IDE) for Android app development.

 - This IDE fully supports Kotlin.
 You can access this guide if the need arises.